 Today was a great public transport experience.
 Because the driver said 8:30AM the bus to Xiaojin would depart, this morning, I came to the station early to buy a new ticket.
 Turned out I was too early, again.
 The bus would depart around noon, again.

-When I went back to the hostel, they invited me to have breakfast.
+When I went back to the hostel for a seat, they invited me to have breakfast.
 So kind.
+Or they didn’t know that I had already checked out.
 And it was a square meal with green bean and rice porridge, two Chinese steamed buns (mantou), a boiled egg, peanuts, and pickled cucumber.
+Best breakfast so far.

 It was a bumpy bus ride to Xiaojin via winding roads and passes.
-Sometimes, I thought the bus couldn’t get through some big stone piles.
+Sometimes, I thought the bus couldn’t get through some big stone piles on the road.
 But thanks to the onsite wheel loader and rotary mixer, plus the help of the bus staff, there was a connecting bus waiting for us somewhere on the way to Mt.
 Siguniang.

-The 10-hour on the bus ride yesterday was not as tiring as 6 hours today; however, I enjoyed the crowded bus, and moreover, kindness of Chinese people.
+The 10-hour on the bus ride yesterday was not as tiring as 6 hours today; however, I enjoyed this crowded bus from Xiaojin to Mt.
+Siguniang, and moreover, kindness of Chinese people.

-The Changping Inn hostel’s owner didn’t speak English, but I found her bookcase interesting.
+The Changping Inn hostel’s owner didn’t speak English, but I found their bookcase interesting.

 My company organized a 2-day trip to trek Ta Nang for managers.
 Despite advice to practice before the trip, I didn’t think it would be as hard a the hikes/treks I did in Kangding, Danba, or Garzê in 2009.
 Turned out I was wrong somehow.